figante/multi-lorentzian/README.md

 = 1pds:p29
           1e-10         -1      1e-10      1e-10      1e+10      1e+10

 \# Here I define the model to fit the Real part of the cross spectrum (first row of eq.
-8)
+8 in Mendez et al. 2024)
-\# Notice how some of the parameters are linked to PDS1
+\# Notice how some of the parameters are linked to PS1

 model  3:3rea xlor + xlor + xlor + xlor + xlor + xlor + xlor + xlor + xlor + xlor
 = 1pds:p1